Table of Contents

 Prevention Methods

-Several measures can help prevent cookie tossing attacks:
+Several measures can help prevent cookie tossing attacks and reduce session-management risk:

 • Secure Subdomains